davidamichelson/CLAS3350/schedule.md

 *Assignments*

-- Florilegium 10: According to Augustine, what is the relationship of the Christian community of the church to citizen community of the Roman Empire?
+- Florilegium 10: According to Augustine, what is the relationship of the Christian community of the church to the citizen community of the Roman Empire?

 ##	Thursday, April 6:	Micro-Christendoms
 *Assignments*